BingzhangChen/IBM/README.md

 - **time.nml**: namelist file controlling the parameters for model run.
 Here, the user can define the time parameters that establish the total number of simulation days (*NDay_Run*, in days), the time step (*dtsec*, in seconds), and the frequency at which the model outputs will be saved (*nsave*).
 For example, if the user wants the model outputs to be saved at a daily interval (i.e., every 86400 s), *nsave* should be equal to 86400/*dtsec*.

-## R scripts
-No R scripts are available yet.

-## Other supplemental materials
-None yet.

 ## Funding

 This work is funded by a Leverhulme Trust Research, UK Project Grant (RPG-2020-389).

 ## References